What is an EPC Rating?

 So, how easy is it to improve your property’s energy efficiency?

 It’s evident that a range of options are available when it comes to improving the energy efficiency of your home.
-From the hassle-free and cheaper options like switching to LEDs, to the more costly but effective methods such as replacing an old boiler, there are routes to energy efficiency everywhere you turn.
-Whichever you choose, you can always find a way to slash your energy bills and create a cleaner, more energy efficient house.
+From the hassle-free and cheaper options like switching to LEDs, to the more costly but effective methods such as replacing an old boiler, there are routes to help improve your EPC rating everywhere you turn.
+Whichever you choose, you can always find a way to slash your energy bills and create a cleaner, more energy-efficient house.
+Hopefully, you have found this information useful, and have learnt what an EPC rating is!